SPECIAL EQUIPMENT: 8″ or 10″ cast iron skillet

-This recipe is for an 8″ skillet, since that’s the largest one I can hold steady with one hand.
-If you have a 10″ skillet, double the recipe, using 6 eggs.
+This recipe is for an 8″ skillet.
+If you have a 10″, double the recipe, using 6 eggs.
 These are also known as Dutch Pancakes or Dutch Babies even though they aren’t Dutch, and aren’t pancakes.
-My husband describes them as “a bread omelette” which I suppose isn’t too far off; I consider them a pastry.
-These are not sweet but not savory either so it’s tough to categorize them unless you’ve tried them.
+My husband describes them as “a bread omelette” which I suppose isn’t too far off.
+These are not sweet but not savory either so it’s tough to categorize.
 I love them with a spritz of fresh squeezed lemon juice and a quick brown sugar apple topping or a sprinkle of powdered sugar.
 I have had them at restaurants served with sugary berries but I prefer the slightly more sour/acidic flavor companion.

 Pastry-like German Pancakes are baked in a cast iron skillet for a wonderful brunch with lemon slices and a quick sweetened apple topping.